 2. Get Paid to Complete Tasks Online

-The entire family can make money through Swagbucks as you only need to be 13 years old to join.
-Like the previous suggestion of completing paid online surveys, you can earn as much or little as you want depending on your schedule.
+The entire family can make money with Swagbucks.
+You must be 13 years old to join.
+Plus, you can earn as much or little as you want depending on your schedule.

-Swagbucks has paid more than $206 million to its members and awards more than 7,000 gift cards each day!
-In addition to Swagbucks, you might also consider joining Inbox Dollars which is a leading Swagbucks alternative.
+Swagbucks has paid more than $206 million to its members.
+More than 7,000 gift cards are awarded each day!
+In addition to Swagbucks, you might also consider joining Inbox Dollars.
+Inbox Dollars is a leading Swagbucks alternative.